Grid-Integrated Electric Drive Analysis for The Ohio State University

 NREL performed thermal management analysis and simulations on a high-performance, high-speed drive—developed by The Ohio State University—that can integrate with electric grids.Photo of a man operating laboratory equipment, specifically a boiling vessel with cooling loops.

-This work can be considered as a pilot study for the future generation of energy-efficient, high-power-density, high-speed integrated medium/high-voltage drive systems.
-This project explores grid application development, testbed, and analysis for medium-voltage silicon carbide to achieve maximum systems benefits.
+This work can be considered as a pilot study for the future generation of energy-efficient, high-power-density, high-speed integrated medium- to high-voltage drive systems.

-For the thermal management analysis and simulations, NREL:
+For the thermal management analysis and simulations, NREL researchers:

 • Developed 3-D, finite element analysis thermal models for commercially available power modules to incorporate into the system design and to identify heat sink requirements

-• Prepared preliminary system thermal model and shared system-level impacts of heat sink, fan, and system layout design options
+• Prepared a preliminary system thermal model and shared system-level impacts of design options for heat sink, fan, and system layouts

-• Developed computational fluid dynamics models for analysis of alternative air-cooled, heat-sink designs and fans.
+• Developed computational fluid dynamics models to analyze alternative air-cooled, heat-sink designs and fans and optimize system level performance.

-The research supported The Ohio State University's project milestone for the U.S. Department of Energy’s Advanced Manufacturing and Industrial Decarbonization Offices
+The research supported The Ohio State University's project milestone for the U.S. Department of Energy’s Advanced Materials and Manufacturing Technologies Office.

 Impact